joeshaw/gengen/README.md

     $ go get github.com/joeshaw/gengen

-Create a Go packagewith a generic implementation.
+Create a Go package with a generic implementation.
 For example, this contrived linked-list implementation in `list.go`, which lives in the `github.com/joeshaw/gengen/examples/list` package: